ojasbumblebee/regression/README.md

 python regression.py
 ```

-The results and discussion can be found in the regression_project.pdf
+The results and discussion can be found in the [regression_project_report.pdf]()
-Also all the graphs can be found here.
+Also all the output graphs can be found here in the [graphs folder](https://github.ncsu.edu/ovbarve/Regression_analysis/tree/master/graphs).